dman777/gulp-newy/README.md

 });
 ```
 ---------------------------------------------------------------------------------------
-### Troubleshooting and Faqs
-* If you get a `false` in `File [source filename] is new/newer then false`, this will be because there is a missing directory in the destination filename path.
-Double check the value that is being returned in your callback function.
-* If there is no destination file, gulp-newy will automatically count file as new and pipe it through as any other file that is newer.
-This is only when all directories exist.
-Newy can not create new directories.

 ### Notes
 * Why doesn't gulp-newy use options instead of a callback?
   Because 'one size does not fit all'.
 I have found with other modules of the same type I was restricted and could not do what I needed.